JimakosOSX/leviathan/README.md

-# Ansible role to set-up an Ubuntu mail server
+# Ansible role to set-up a Linux mail server
-Automating the installation of a mail server using Ubuntu 22.04
+Automating the installation of a mail server
 ## Dependencies
 Run